-We do not have any significant off-balance sheet arrangements, including guarantees of third-party obligations.
+We do not have any material off-balance sheet arrangements, including guarantees of third-party obligations.
 Guarantees are contracts or indemnification agreements that contingently require us to make a guaranteed payment or perform an obligation to a third-party based on certain trigger events.
-At December 31, 2016, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.
+At December 31, 2018, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.

 We extend credit, primarily arising from agreements with customers for unused lines of credit on our credit cards, in the ordinary course of business.
-See Note 4 - Loan Receivables and Allowance for Loan Losses to our consolidated and combined financial statements for more information on our unfunded lending commitments.
+See Note 4.
+Loan Receivables and Allowance for Loan Losses to our consolidated financial statements for more information on our unfunded lending commitments.

 In the normal course of business, we enter into various contractual obligations that require future cash payments.
-Our future cash payments associated with our contractual obligations at December 31, 2016 are summarized below.
+Our future cash payments associated with our contractual obligations at December 31, 2018 are summarized below.

-Payments Due by Period (\$ in millions) 2017 201 8 - 2019 - 2019 2020 - 2021 22 and ereafter Deposits (1)(2) \$ 52,121 \$ 36,028 \$ 8,894 \$ 5,063 \$ 2,136 Securitized financings (3) 12,754 2,928 8,013 1,813 Senior unsecured notes (4) 9,200 1,433 2,535 2,050 3,182 Operating leases 235 37 66 54 78 Purchase obligations (5) 732 278 253 101 100 Total contractual obligations (6)(7) \$ 75,042 \$ 40,704 \$ 19,761 \$ 9,081 \$ 5,496
+Payments Due by Period (\$ in millions) Total 2019 2020 - 2021 2022 - 2023 24 and ereafter Deposits (1)(2) \$ 64,068 \$ 47,133 \$ 11,943 \$ 3,639 \$ 1,353 Securitized financings (3) 14,911 4,070 9,196 1,645 Senior unsecured notes (4) 11,045 2,400 3,465 1,073 4,107 Operating leases 268 42 81 73 72 Purchase obligations (5) 607 262 240 71 34 Total contractual obligations (6)(7) \$ 90,899 \$ 53,907 \$ 24,925 \$ 6,501 \$ 5,566

-(1) Savings accounts (including money market accounts), brokered network deposits sweeps, and non-interest-bearing deposits are assumed for purposes of this table to be due in 2017 because they may be withdrawn at any time without payment of any penalty.
+(1) Savings accounts (including money market accounts), brokered network deposits sweeps, and non-interest-bearing deposits are assumed for purposes of this table to be due in 2019 because they may be withdrawn at any time without payment of any penalty.

 (2) Deposits do not include interest payments because the amount and timing of these payments cannot be reasonably estimated as certain deposits have early withdrawal rights and also the option to roll interest payments into the balance.
-The average interest rate on our interest-bearing deposits for the year ended December 31, 2016 was 1.5%.
+The average interest rate on our interest-bearing deposits for the year ended December 31, 2018 was 2.0%.
 See Note 7.
-Deposits to our consolidated and combined financial statements.
+Deposits to our consolidated financial statements.

 (3) These amounts shown exclude interest on floating rate securitized borrowings.
-The weighted average interest rate at December 31, 2016 was 1.79%.
+The weighted average interest rate at December 31, 2018 was 2.78%.
 See Note 8.
-Borrowings to our consolidated and combined financial statements.
+Borrowings to our consolidated financial statements.